-The "Fourth revision of draft modalities for Non-Agricultural Market Access" published December 2008, updated 21 April 2011, and including updated information on the actual percentage to be applied to different modalities (e.g. "20%" rather than "[5-30]%"), and information collected on the option chosen by the main negotiating developing countries are the sources informing our scenarios for the negotiation on non-agricultural goods.4 Sectoral initiatives concerning chemicals, machinery and electronic products and especially environmental products have increased as a result of pressure from the developed countries.
-We take these sectoral initiatives into account in additional simulations.
+Firstly, as regards the NAMA, the "Fourth revision of draft modalities for Non-Agricultural Market Access" published December 2008, updated 21 April 2011, and including updated information on the actual percentage to be applied to different modalities (e.g. "20%" rather than "[5-30]%"), and information collected on the option chosen by the main negotiating developing countries are the sources informing our scenarios for the negotiation on non-agricultural goods.
+5 Sectoral initiatives concerning chemicals, machinery and electronic products and especially environmental products have increased as a result of pressure from the developed countries.
+We explicitly take these sectoral initiatives into account in two additional scenarios.

-The sources of our data on agricultural goods include draft modalities and the report of the Chairman of the Trade Negotiations Committee dated 21st April 2011.5 We rely on the HS6 tariffs.
+Secondly, regarding agricultural products the sources of our data include draft modalities and the report of the Chairman of the Trade Negotiations Committee dated 21st April 2011.[°] We rely on the HS6 tariffs.
 As exceptions are defined at the tariff line level, it allows more efficient use of flexibilities.
 This affects the proposals, which allow an additional 2% of HS6 products to be classed as sensitive for countries where protection is defined at the HS6 level.
 This is in line with previous estimations based on a list of selected products in the EU from the 2,200 Combined Nomenclature 8-digit (CN8) agricultural codes (out of 677 HS6 positions).
 We add this 2% to all countries that were conceded sensitive products in agriculture.
 First, each tariff reduction scenario is quantified at country, product and year level before being aggregated with the GTAP classification and introduced in a computable general equilibrium (CGE) model for the global economy.
 In the context of agriculture, tariff rate quotas (TRQs) are important.
 Reduced tariffs apply to many lines within quotas (inside tariff), with the outside tariff providing greater protection.
 This is related to the selection of exceptions.
-When agriculture tariff lines are classed as sensitive, an additional tariff quota must be opened.6 Industrial countries have the possibility of limiting the tariff cut to two-thirds of what it would be based on the simple use of tiered formulas, and of compensating for this by a small quota.
+When agriculture tariff lines are classed as sensitive, an additional tariff quota must be opened.
+Industrial countries have the possibility of limiting the tariff cut to two-thirds of what it would be based on the simple use of tiered formulas, and of compensating for this by a small quota.
 Alternatively, they can choose to halve the cut and open a larger quota or keep only one third of the cut and open a large quota.
-Modelling quotas should be done at the HS6-level, but this
+Modelling quotas should be done at the HS6-level, but this is very demanding in terms of computing resources.[®] In order to avoid explicitly modelling quotas, we use the outside tariff under the assumption that the quota will guickly be filled as a result of growth in world demand.
+Given the time horizon considered in our exercise, for most sectors this will be the case.
+We assume also that countries choose the last option (a one-third cut).
+The likely impact of this modelling assumption is underestimation of the impact of the DDA on agriculture in the short run, in particular sectors with relatively high tariff protection, such as meat, ethanol, butter and sugar in the EU.
+For this reason, we do not discuss short run changes; we consider only the long term horizon where this assumption has very little effect.

 WTO, Negotiating Group on Market Access, document # TN/MA/W/103/Rev.3.
-The update is published as "textual report by the chairman Ambassador LuziusWasescha, on the state of play in the NAMA negotiations",
+The update is published as "textual report by the chairman Ambassador Luzius Wasescha, on the state of play in the NAMA negotiations",